 If you’re interested in trying out a blog advertising network, Mediavine’s pros far outweigh the cons.
 However, there are a few things worth mentioning that are not in Mediavine’s favor, compared to some of the other networks we’re breaking down here:

 - Comparably difficult to get accepted: The major hitch with Mediavine is its exclusivity.
 If you’re a new blogger or have less than their minimum number of monthly readers, you won’t yet qualify for Mediavine’s program.
-They’re very selective with their publishers and have become even more so moving into 2021.
+They’re very selective with their publishers and have become even more today.

 - May not fit your niche: Another potential drawback with Mediavine is their preferred niches.
 While they’re willing to work with “any niche with quality content” they do tend to work more closely with certain niches.
 Originally they focused a great deal of effort on food bloggers, but they have widened their circle since then.
 The bloggers they’re most likely to work with fall into the categories of education, travel, style, fashion, personal finance, home, gardening, hobbies, health, fitness, parenting, arts, entertainment, food and drink.